 In his last two seasons with Eastern Kentucky, the Colonels were among the top 10 in the NCAA in 3-point shooting percentage, ranked second nationally in 3-pointers made (10), assist-to-turnover ratio (+1.63) and third in fewest turnovers per game (9.6).

-Prior to his three-year stint with Eastern Kentucky, Sullivan spent the four years as a head coach while compiling an impressive overall record of 107-26 (.804) record.
+Prior to his three-year stint with Eastern Kentucky, Sullivan spent the four years as a head coach while compiling an impressive overall record of 107-26 (.804).
 From 2005-08, Sullivan was in charge of the Vincennes (Ind.)
 University program and helped the Trailblazers advance to two National Junior College Athletic Association (NJCAA) tournament appearances.

-He began his coaching career at Wabash Valley College (Ill.), spending both the 2002-03 and 2003-04 seasons with the program.
+He began his coaching career at Wabash Valley (Ill.)
+College, spending both the 2002-03 and 2003-04 seasons with the program.

-Sullivan and his fiancee Michelle, have a daughter, Ellery, born February 24, 2012.
+Sullivan and his fiancee Michelle, have a daughter, Ellery, born Feb.
+24, 2012.